JerryMouseZ/OrchFS/docs/async-spdk.md

 worker counts and IPC sizing explicit.
 The protocol currently supports at most 120 lanes per client.

-Each KFS Runtime worker owns one SPDK qpair.
-Submission, completion polling, and qpair destruction stay on that worker; SPDK creates no OrchFS service thread.
-The backend uses DMA bounce buffers for unaligned reads and read-modify-write, splits transfers at the configured maximum, retries transient queue pressure, and maps filesystem sync to a real NVMe flush.
+Each configured SPDK qpair is owned by one KFS Runtime worker.
+The poller count is capped by the Runtime worker count; submissions from every KFS worker map to one of those qpair owners.
+Submission, completion polling, and qpair destruction stay with the selected owner, and SPDK creates no OrchFS service thread.
+The backend uses DMA bounce buffers for unaligned reads and read-modify-write, splits transfers at the configured maximum, retries transient queue pressure, and exposes a real NVMe flush for the selected write-durability policy and direct device callers.
+The native `File::sync()` path persists KFS PMEM state; the POSIX adapter's `fsync` does not issue a second RPC after a successful write.
 A physical LBA-range reservation spans the complete logical write, so overlapping RMW operations serialize while non-overlapping writes remain concurrent.
 Flush captures a global write fence and waits for every logical write accepted through that fence on every worker before issuing the namespace flush.

 SSD write durability is selected once at startup. `auto` uses ordinary NVMe write completion only when Identify Controller reports that no volatile write